Ilia Topuria: Ultimate Fighting Championship

 Topuria, as a replacement for Seung Woo Choi, took a bout on short notice against Youssef Zalal on October 11, 2020 at UFC Fight Night: Moraes vs. Sandhagen.
 Topuria won the fight via unanimous decision.

 Topuria faced Damon Jackson on December 5, 2020, at UFC on ESPN: Hermansson vs. Vettori.
 He won the fight via knockout in round one.

 Topuria faced Ryan Hall on July 10, 2021, at UFC 264.
 He won the fight via knockout in round one.

 Topuria was scheduled to face Movsar Evloev on January 22, 2022, at UFC 270.
 However, Evloev withdrew from the bout for undisclosed reasons and was replaced by Charles Jourdain.
 However, Topuria was pulled from the card due to a medical issue related to cutting weight and the bout was cancelled.

 Topuria faced Jai Herbert, replacing Mike Davis, on March 19, 2022, at UFC Fight Night 204.
 Topuria suffered a knockdown from a head kick in round one, but recovered and won the fight via knockout in round two.
 With this win, he received the Performance of the Night award.

 Topuria was scheduled to face Edson Barboza on October 29, 2022, at UFC Fight Night 213.
-However, Barboza withdrew in late September due to a knee injury and the bout was cancelled.
+However, Barboza withdrew in late September due to a knee injury.

 Topuria faced Bryce Mitchell on December 10, 2022, at UFC 282.
 He won the fight via submission in round two.
 This win earned him the Performance of the Night award.

 Topuria was initially scheduled to face Josh Emmett on June 17, 2023, at UFC on ESPN 47.
-However, the promotion later announced that the bout was shifted to headline UFC on ABC: Emmett vs. Topuria on June 24, 2023.
+However, the bout was shifted to headline UFC on ABC: Emmett vs. Topuria on June 24, 2023.
 He won the fight via unanimous decision.
 The bout earned him the Fight of the Night award.

 UFC Featherweight Champion

 In October 2023, Topuria was scheduled to face Alexander Volkanovski on January 20, 2024, for the UFC Featherweight Championship at UFC 297.
-However, on ten days notice replacing an injured Charles Oliveira, Volkanovski faced Islam Makhachev for the UFC Lightweight Championship at UFC 294 on October 21, 2023, and was knocked out in the first round.
+However, on 10 days' notice replacing an injured Charles Oliveira, Volkanovski faced Islam Makhachev for the UFC Lightweight Championship at UFC 294 on October 21, 2023, and was knocked out in the first round.
 As a result, Topuria vs. Volkanovski was pushed back one month to headline UFC 298 on February 17, 2024.
-Topuria won the featherweight championship via knockout in the second round, ending Volkanovski's four-year reign as champion.
+Topuria won the featherweight championship via knockout in the second round, ending Volkanovski's four-year reign.
 This fight earned him the Performance of the Night award.

 Topuria defended his UFC Featherweight Championship against former champion Max Holloway on October 26, 2024, at UFC 308.
-He won the fight by knockout in the third round, leading to the first knockout loss of Holloway's career.
+He won by knockout in the third round, the first knockout loss of Holloway's career.
 This fight earned him another Performance of the Night award.